siyelo/dna/_docs/economic-model.md

 ## Example: One month

-Suppose Joe is a Siyelo consultant, and his current client is Innitech.
+Suppose Joe is a Siyelo consultant, and his current client is Initech.
 Joe’s consulting fee is €100 per hour.
 And suppose the current Siyelo fee is 10% + €500/month.

-1. During January, Joe does 100 hours of work for Innitech.
+1. During January, Joe does 100 hours of work for Initech.
-2. At the end of January, Joe adds one row to the invoicing spreadsheet (a single shared Google doc for everyone at Siyelo), noting that Innitech should be invoiced €10,000 for January.
+2. At the end of January, Joe adds one row to the invoicing spreadsheet (a single shared Google doc for everyone at Siyelo), noting that Initech should be invoiced €10,000 for January.
 3. The [office team](office-team.html) sends a €10,000 invoice from
-    Siyelo to Innitech, for Joe’s services.
+    Siyelo to Initech, for Joe’s services.
 4. Joe sends a €9,000 invoice from his personal company to Siyelo (€10,000 minus the 10% Siyelo “tax”).

 **Result for January:**
-Innitech pays €10,000, Joe earns €9,000, Siyelo earns €1,000.
+Initech pays €10,000, Joe earns €9,000, Siyelo earns €1,000.

 In addition, once per quarter Siyelo will send a €1500 invoice to Joe’s company (3 x €500, the monthly fixed fee).